Program Length: 38 months

 Healthcare Economics and Policy

-This course is designed to review the legal responsibilities of physicians, other healthcare workers, and healthcare institutions for which health-related laws and regulations are developed and implemented.
+Review of legal responsibilities of physicians, other healthcare workers, and healthcare institutions and means by which health-related laws and regulations are developed and implemented.
 Issues involved in healthcare professional ethics are discussed and evaluated.

 Health Facility Operations